 As of now, China is the biggest pork producer globally, with its farmers keeping almost half the pigs in the world on their farms.

 They have built 13-storey ‘Hog Hotels’ for Pigs there, which is as luxurious as any human lodgings making it one of the must-know fun facts about animals.

-4. A newborn Chinese Water Deer is so tiny that it can be held in the human palm
+4. A young Chinese Water Deer is so tiny that it can be fit in a human palm

 Native to China, this tiny water deer is more similar to a Musk Deer.